Kings vs. Jazz: Betting Trends, Record ATS, Home/Road Splits

 Additional Kings Insights & Trends

-- The Kings have gone 8-2 in their last 10 contests, with a 7-3 record against the spread during that span.
+- The Kings are 7-3 against the spread and 7-3 overall in their past 10 games.

-- The Kings have gone over the total in six of their last 10 outings.
+- The Kings have hit the over in six of their last 10 outings.

-- Sacramento has covered the spread in a lower percentage of its home games than road games.
-It has covered 17 times in 35 games at home, and it has covered 23 times in 35 games when playing on the road.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.